 boosters were furiously burning through their remaining fuel.
 As the craft accelerated, it began a slow roll.
 While the aerodynamicists had done everything they could to balance the powerful

-forces of the rocket boosters by arranging them around the aircrafts roll axis, minor misalignments due to the crude conditions under which they were built, resulted in some airframes
+forces of the rocket boosters by distributing them around the aircraft’s roll axis, minor misalignments due to the crude conditions under which they were built, resulted in some airframes

 experiencing aerodynamic imbalances during the booster-climb phase of flight.
 The series was put into production before all of the fabrication issues could be worked out, and this morning, Walli

 found himself at the controls of one of the more poorly-constructed examples.

 He had spent a long and sleepless night listening to the muffled booms of the Soviet heavy howitzers in the not too distant towns around the airfield, and was even more tired than usual.
 But no